UniversalDependencies/docs/_u-dep/punct.md

 udver: '2'
 ---

-This is used for any piece of punctuation in a clause, if punctuation is being retained in the typed dependencies.
+This is used for any piece of [punctuation](/u/pos/PUNCT.html) in a clause, if punctuation is being retained in the typed dependencies.
+Note that symbols tagged [SYM](/u/pos/SYM.html) are not punctuation and cannot be attached via the `punct` relation.

 ~~~ sdparse
 Go home !